Greenwich Plantation: History

 The plantation was established in April 1765 by Samuel Bowen, who bought 450 acre of land in Thunderbolt, which he named Greenwich.
 On his new estate, Bowen began to grow soya beans, then known as "Luk Taw" or "Chinese vetch", from which he made soy sauce and vermicelli noodles.
 He suspected that the sprouts of his plants had antiscorbutic properties that would be of use to the British Royal Navy in their fight against scurvy, research that led to his receiving a gold medal from the Society for the Encouragement of Arts, Manufactures and Commerce in 1766 and a gift of £200 from King George III.
 The following year, Bowen received a patent from the British government for his "new invented method of preparing and making sago, vermicelli and soy from plants growing in America, to be equal in goodness to those made in the East Indies".
 According to the 1805 The American Universal Geography, Bowen also introduced tea from China to Georgia.
 These activities likely brought Bowen to the attention of the American Philosophical Society in Philadelphia, which elected him to membership in 1769.

-Upon his death in 1777, ownership transferred to Bowen's wife, Jeanie (Jane) Spencer, daughter of Savannah customs collector William Spencer.
+Upon his death in 1777, ownership transferred to Bowen's wife, Jane, daughter of Savannah customs collector William Spencer.
 She hosted two officers from the fleet of Charles Hector, comte d'Estaing, at Greenwich during the Second Battle of Savannah.
-She supervised the burial of Polish General Casimir Pulaski, who was killed during the battle, "between her mansion and the river".
+She supervised the burial of Polish general Casimir Pulaski, who was killed during the battle, "between her mansion and the river".

-Jeanie Bowen sold the plantation in 1797 to Samuel Beechcroft.
+Jeanie Bowen sold the plantation in 1797 to her daughter's new husband, British army surgeon Samuel Beecroft.

 The next known owner was Captain F. C. Threadcraft, who lived on the plantation until 1874, at which point it was taken over by Savannah Schutzen Gesellschaft, a German rifle club.

 Greenwich Park Association became the new owners in 1887, and its director, Canadian-born Spencer Proudfoot Shotter, a naval-stores magnate, bought it outright in 1896.
 (Shotter also owned Shadowbrook in the Berkshires of Massachusetts between 1905 and 1912, but was still a resident of Savannah.)
 In 1898, Shotter began building a Beaux-Arts mansion which had double colonnades, 28 columns on three sides, each measuring 28 inches in diameter and more than twenty feet tall.
 Designed partly by Carrère and Hastings and partly by Ingle and Almirall, the mansion had extensive gardens containing expanses of lawn, boxwood hedges, imported plants and decorative pools.
 He renamed the location Greenwich Place.
 Shotter lost his fortunes (and was jailed for three months) after becoming embroiled in an anti-trust lawsuit and sold the property to Doctor Henry Norton Torrey, a brain surgeon from Detroit.
 Torrey was the owner between 1917 and 1923 and wintered there with his wife, Nell, and two children, William (1911–1958) and Eleanor (1913–2021), as well as eighteen members of service staff.